sarahdini-design/ontario-ed-performance-analysis/README.md

 ### Insight

-Both measures ended the five-year period higher than where they started, but they followed different paths.
+What stood out to me was that the two parts of the ED journey did not move in the same way.

-Initial assessment waits increased fairly steadily.
-Admitted-patient ED stay rose much more sharply through 2022–2023, then showed some improvement afterward.
+Initial-assessment waits increased fairly steadily, while admitted-patient ED stay increased much more sharply and then started to improve after 2022–2023.

-Seeing the two measures side by side made it clear that the pattern was not the same across different stages of the ED visit.
+Looking at the two measures together gave a clearer picture than looking at either one alone.

 ### Recommendation

-The continued increase in initial-assessment wait times is worth looking at more closely because it appears across several years rather than in a single period.
+The continued increase in initial-assessment waits is worth watching because it appears across several years, not just one.

-The improvement in admitted-patient ED stay after 2022–2023 is also worth following to see whether it continues in future years.
+The improvement in admitted-patient ED stay after 2022–2023 is also worth following to see whether it continues.

 ## Question 2